 Many trails and parks are closed to keep visitors safe — burned trees are weak trees that could fall, and bare slopes are more susceptible to mudslides.

 Areas affected include 140 miles of trails from Bridal Veil Falls to Starvation Creek Falls.
-Some trails will open this spring and summer; others will not be safe to open until 2019.
+Some trails have already opened; others will not be safe to open until this fall or even in 2019.

 The good news: the burned area represents only a sixth of the National Scenic Area.
 There is still much to explore.
 A list of hikes is at Friends of the Columbia Gorge.